Mongolia

 12 days

-Experience Mongolia’s wild beauty on a luxury journey through deserts, mountain lakes, and nomadic heartlands.
+Experience Mongolia’s wild beauty by exploring its vast land of deserts, mountain lakes, and nomadic heartlands.
 From the Gobi’s dunes to Khuvsgul’s forests, explore ancient capitals, meet reindeer herders, and stay in premium ger camps.
 A deeply immersive expedition crafted for culture seekers and lovers of wide open landscapes.

 Hiking/Trekking, Nature & Wildlife